ndemarch/quantum-machine-learning/README.md

 # quantum-machine-learning
-Project within Electrical and Computer Engineering &amp; Institute for Quantum Computing @ UWaterloo
+Project within the department of Electrical and Computer Engineering &amp; the Institute for Quantum Computing @ UWaterloo